Rafael J. Grossmann Zamora, MD, FACS, is originally from Caracas, Venezuela.

 After doing his surgery residency in Ann Arbor, MI, he has developed as a General, Trauma, Advanced Laparoscopic and Robotic surgeon and now practices in Maine, USA.

-He is one of the earliest GoogleGlass Explorers in the world, and was the FIRST Doctor to ever use Google Glass during live surgery (Google Glass In The Operating Room! ), this being the event that catapulted him into the digital medicine ecosystem, as a disrupter of established medical paradigms and traditional ways of practicing.
+He was one of the earliest GoogleGlass Explorers in the world, and was the FIRST Doctor to ever use Google Glass during live surgery (Google Glass In The Operating Room! ).
+This event catapulted him into the digital medicine ecosystem, as a disrupter of established medical paradigms and traditional ways of practicing.

-He has been interviewed by many outlets, including CBS ( Is Google Glass the new stethoscope? ), Univision (El Dr. Grossmann fue el primer cirujano en realizar una operación con Google Glass http://t.co/wwTnMKbCze via @alpunto)
+He has been interviewed by many outlets, including CBS ( Is Google Glass the new stethoscope? ), Univision (El Dr. Grossmann fue el primer cirujano en realizar una operación con Google Glass http://t.co/wwTnMKbCze via @alpunto), CNN, The Boston Globe, The Washington Post, PCMag, Le Figaro, Maine Mag, etc.

 He participated in Stanford MOOC, Mobile health Without Borders (Check Mobile Health Without Borders a free class on Venture Lab. ) and has been featured as a main feature on the Bulletin of the American College of Surgeons